Four organisational strategies for study success

 From peers in your program to course conveners and support staff like tutors, the more people you have on your team, the greater your chances of success.

-If you haven’t yet done so, introduce yourself to your course convenors so you’ll be comfortable engaging with them for help.
+If you haven’t yet done so, introduce yourself to your course convenors so you’ll be comfortable engaging with during your studies.
 In addition, make sure to review the support services that are available to you.

-Monash Online has a wide variety of support services, including study skills assistance and more.
+Monash Online has a wide variety of support services, including study skills assistance.
 Take the time to make a list of contact information for any support services you may need.
 This will make it easier for you to contact them if you need them.

 By taking the initiative to get organised before your studies commence, you’ll set yourself up for success.